RafaeRamirez/Employee_Management_System-TalentoPlus-S.A.S/README.md

 - Employee login (API): uses `document` + `password` chosen at self-registration.

 ## Excel import
 - Upload from web (`/Import`).
-Expected headers (row 1):
+First row must contain at least 14 columns in the order:
-  `Documento, Nombres, Apellidos, Correo, Telefono, Direccion, Cargo, Salario, FechaIngreso, Estado, NivelEducativo, Perfil, Departamento`
+  `Documento, Nombres, Apellidos, FechaNacimiento, Direccion, Telefono, Email, Cargo, Salario, FechaIngreso, Estado, NivelEducativo, PerfilProfesional, Departamento`
-- Departments are created on the fly if they do not exist.
+- Current model ignores `FechaNacimiento` (not stored); the rest are mapped and upserted.
+Departments are created on the fly if they do not exist.

 ## API overview
 - Public: